 Treatment Options for Unexplained Fainting

-Medication, or even simple lifestyle changes such as drinking more fluids, can often prevent fainting.
-If your doctor suspects a more serious, heart-related cause, heart monitoring may help your doctor determine the right treatment for you.
+Medication, or even simple lifestyle changes, can often prevent fainting.
+If your doctor suspects a more serious, heart-related cause, monitoring your heart’s rhythm over time may help your doctor determine the right treatment for you.

-- Avoiding potential triggers like hot environments, prolonged standing, dehydration, certain medications
+- Avoiding potential triggers like hot environments, prolonged standing, dehydration, and certain medications.

 Treatment With Medication